canonical/greenhouse-browser-scripts/README.md

 Adds a button to the bulk actions section of that Greenhouse candidate list.
 This button reveals all todo sections on each candidate displayed on the list.
 ![Greenhouse todo reveal all button](/resources/todo-expander.png)

+## Greenhouse "Google Meet" auto-select
+Automatically selects "Google Meet" option for video conferencing on Greenhouse manual scheduling page.

+(**N.B.** Currently only works for v1 (old version) of the Greenhouse UI, not v2 yet.)